Bye Bye Beautiful: Content

-Did you ever listen to what we played?” in which the first part is a reference to the lyrics written by Holopainen, and the second part is about her lack of dedication to the music.
+Did you ever listen to what we played?” in which the is a reference to the lyrics written by Holopainen.

 Music video

 In the video for "Bye Bye Beautiful", the four male members of the band are replaced by four female models throughout the verses.
 Despite speculation, Holopainen said in a Finnish interview that the female doubles in this video have nothing to do with the removal of Tarja Turunen from Nightwish, saying "It's just pure self-irony and rock 'n' roll".
 The four models are referring to the rumor going around the fans that Anette Olzon, the new singer, was chosen to attract more fans because of her looks.
 In the video, they make fun of the rumor.
 The video was released on September 27, 2007.

 According to the "'Making of 'Bye Bye Beautiful" documentary, the models are from an agency in Los Angeles: